MattSilverio/MattSilverio/README.md

-## Hello, I'm Matheus!
+## NO CODE NO GAIN

 About me:

-💻 I work as Software Engineer and I consider myself a truly curious person for code.
-I love to spend some hours training my skills on sites like Codeforces and BeeCrowd.
+💻 Just a curious person for code and games. 🎮

 👨‍🎓 Software Engineering by University of Brasilia.
 Meet AILab on https://ailab.unb.br .
-Currently I work as Developer Assistant there, we develop AI solutions.
+Currently I work as Front End Developer there, we develop AI solutions.

-🎯 Interested in: Full-Stack Development with JS Stack (React.js, React Native, Node.js) and Gaming Development (Unreal, C++)
+🎯 Interested in: JS Stack (React.js, React Native, Node.js), Gaming Development (Unreal, C++) and AI applications.

 ## Status